thomas-zahner/commitoria/README.md

 ## State

-Currently, we support GitHub, GitLab (gitlab.com) and Git repositories by URL as data sources.
+Currently, we support GitHub, GitLab (gitlab.com), Gitea and bare Git repositories as data sources.
-The goal is to support more hosting solutions and custom domains.

 As of now, everything that is aggregated is the contribution count per day.
 This data is visualised as an activity calendar (also called contribution graph).